 The Circulatory System: What Goes around

-This complex phenomenon needs care and attention.
-‘What the eye doesn’t see, the heart doesn’t grieve over’, but this isn’t true regarding the circulatory system.
-It is a silent organ that, in essence, keeps us alive, and because it is something we think we cannot feel, we can be guilty of neglecting it.
+This complex phenomenon requires careful attention.
+‘What the eye doesn’t see, the heart doesn’t grieve over, ’ but this isn’t true regarding the circulatory system.
+It is a silent organ that, in essence, keeps us alive; because it is something we often think we cannot feel, we can be guilty of neglecting it.
 Remember the Scarecrow from ‘The Wizard of Oz’?
 Weak, floppy and without a working brain…if he had a circulatory system, he would have played a very different role in the movie.

-There are over 70 organs in the human body: kidneys, skin, heart, and lungs, to name a few.
+There are over 70 organs in the human body, including the kidneys, skin, heart, and lungs, among others.
 The one thing they all rely on is the ability of the circulatory system to distribute blood and oxygen, without which we would not be able to survive.
-One of the most significant battles people face in their lives is when they come face to face with the disease.
+One of the most significant battles people face in their lives is when they come face-to-face with the disease.
 The circulatory system is integral to recovery, but prevention is better than cure.
-Stop for a moment and ask yourself if your daily habits are cause for concern.
+Take a moment to ask yourself if your daily habits are cause for concern.

-Every living thing has a circulatory system, complex in its make-up but straightforward when you understand how it works.
-You look at a map and figure out the most cost-effective and safest way of getting to your destination; you leave one point to get to the other and can return knowing the way back.
-This is how the circulatory system works; the only hold-up is when it meets traffic, such as nicotine, the build-up of fatty deposits and excessive alcohol intake.
+Every living thing has a circulatory system, a complex yet straightforward system that becomes clear when its workings are understood.
+You look at a map and figure out the most cost-effective and safest way to get to your destination; you leave one point to reach the other and can return knowing the way back.
+This is how the circulatory system works; the only hold-up occurs when it meets traffic, such as nicotine, the buildup of fatty deposits, and excessive alcohol intake.
 All of which can be avoided if you take the best route.

 Common circulatory system problems